Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Matrix low-rank for SA-VF estimation

+The result follows from considering the $\limsup$ and using that $\gamma \in(0,1)$.
+The linear convergence follows directly from \eqref{eq:convergence_rate}. \end{proof} The neighborhood to which the iteration \eqref{E:Bellman_low_rank} converges is defined by the error in infinity norm between the application of the Bellman operator and the truncated SVD (see \eqref{E:Bellman_low_rank} and \eqref{eq::b_def}).
+In particular, the error depends on the $(\min\{N,M\}-K)$ smallest singular values of the matrix $\mathrm{unvec}(\left(\bbr+\gamma \bbP \boldsymbol{\Pi}\hat{\bbq}^\pi_t\right))$ [cf. \eqref{E:SVD_Rank1_decomposition}-\eqref{E:truncatedSVD_closedformRank1}], which are always bounded.
+To prove the result we assume that the bound is independent of the current estimate of $\hat{\bbq}_t^\pi$.
+Furthermore, this bound need not to hold for all $t\geq 0$, but it suffices that there exists $T>0$ such that for all $t\geq T$ \eqref{eq::b_def} holds.
+Similar to the previous result, if the policy matrix $\boldsymbol{\Pi}$ has probability one for the action with the higher value, the iteration \eqref{E:Bellman_low_rank} converges to a neighborhood of the optimal $Q$-function.
 While relevant from a theoretical perspective, the model for the environment is typically not available.
-Indeed, the full system dynamics are rarely known and their sample-based estimation is unfeasible due the high-dimensionality (states and actions) of the problem.
+Indeed, the full system dynamics are rarely known and their sample-based estimation is unfeasible due to the high dimensionality (states and actions) of the problem.
 As a result, stochastic model-free methods must be deployed, and that is the subject of the next section.